Tips for your job search

 • Networking is an important part of your career development: make contacts, create alliances, build a support group and befriend people with similar career interests.
 Questions to ask people working in your field of interest might include: What do you like, or dislike, about working in this field?
 Could you describe an “average” day in your profession?
 Do you have any recommendations for someone interested in this field?

-• Check the NWU Career Centre events and calendar frequently – use the Career Centre’s resources and advisers.
+• Check the NWU Career Services events and calendar frequently – use the Career Services’s resources and advisers.

 Looking for a job proactively is not easy.
 It requires commitment and a lot of discipline.
 However, those who continue to try will eventually reap the benefits.
 The keys to a successful career choice are knowing yourself and what you want from your career, knowing what is available in the market place and being able to market yourself accordingly.